Norma S. and Ray R. Rees

 WHY Speech-Language pathology and audiology services help prevent communication problems, help clients to communicate at their maximum potential, and help families to understand these problems and communicate more easily with each client.

-HOW Referrals are accepted from physicians, educators, allied health professionals, and clients or their family members.
+HOW An application must be completed by the potential client or caregiver with legal authority to do so.
+Referrals are accepted but not required to apply for services.
 An application is considered complete when pertinent medical, social, and educational records have been received.
 The client is then scheduled for a diagnostic evaluation.
-Results are discussed with the client and family and a report is sent to the referring physician or individual.
+Results are discussed with the client and family and a report is sent to the referring physician or individual upon request.
 If therapy is indicated, the client is advised regarding how to obtain appropriate services, either in our clinic or at another facility.
 To apply, use the "Clinic Application" link at the left.

 COST Modest fees are charged for various clinical services, and a 20% discount is available for those whose only source of income is through government assistance.
 A fee sheet is provided in the application for clinical services.